larsenjohn/herebyaccident/_posts/2016-04-20-simple-xml-sitemap.md

 # Simple XML sitemap

 Still working on this one, so don't take it too seriously.
-Typically this is needed for large sites, or stuff that isn't linked properly.
+Typically this is needed for large sites or stuff that isn't linked properly.
 Still, they say it's good for newer sites.
-So, it's worth sending up the flagpole.
+So it's worth sending up the flagpole.

-A bit about protocol [here](http://www.sitemaps.org/protocol.html), and submitting to Google [here](https://support.google.com/sites/answer/100283?hl=en).
+A bit about protocol [here](http://www.sitemaps.org/protocol.html) and submitting to Google [here](https://support.google.com/sites/answer/100283?hl=en).

 ***
 <hr class="rule">